Gerhard Heilman: The Origin of Birds

 In 1912 he contacted Adolf Herluf Winge at the Zoological Museum in Copenhagen.
 Winge had initially shown some interest in his work but was not particularly helpful.
-Winge's short responses to an eight-page letter of queries and ideas caused much irritation and Heilmann decided to stop writing to him.
-Heilmann later noted that Winge was a Lamarckist, and from that point he worked alone without communication with Danish academics.
+Winge's short responses to an eight-page letter of queries and ideas caused much irritation and Heilman decided to stop writing to him.
+Heilman later noted that Winge was a Lamarckist, and from that point he worked alone without communication with Danish academics.
 He sent a short paper in Danish in 1912 and this was accepted by the editor Otto Helms.
 Helms was attacked by numerous Danish academics for allowing it to be published.
 A letter from the Danish zoologist R. H. Stamm to Helms read: May I offer my condolences as to the latest issue?
 It must have been rough on you – who must know birds well, and as a medical doctor must possess some general sense of natural history – to include in the journal the dilettantish mess which occupies most of the issue.
 His first paper published in the Danish ornithology journal was however discovered by American paleontologist R. W. Shufeldt, who was able to make sense of it thanks to help from his Norwegian wife.
-This opened up Heilmann to connections outside Denmark.
+This opened up Heilman to connections outside Denmark.
 His work was introduced to D'Arcy Thompson by R. W. Shufeldt and this led to the two exchanging ideas on morphological evolution.
-His past bitter encounters with Danish academics led to Heilmann initially writing "I wonder why Dr. R.W.
+His past bitter encounters with Danish academics led to Heilman initially writing "I wonder why Dr. R.W.
 Shufeldt has written to you about my work; he ought to have told you, that I am an artist and only an incipient amateur in science.
 This is my first work in this line."
 In the course of his interactions with Thompson, he also contributed some illustrations for use in "On Growth and Form".

 In 1940, Heilmann published a second book on Darwinian evolution, the Univers og traditionen (Universe and Tradition, in Danish).
 He also expressed his sentiments against religious beliefs in this book.
-The bird-like dinosaur species Scansoriopteryx heilmanni was named in honour of Gerhard Heilmann in 2002.
+The bird-like dinosaur species Scansoriopteryx heilmanni was named in honour of Gerhard Heilman in 2002.